“A cataract is an opacity or imperfection in the lens of the eye.”

 - Oral Supplements – Oral supplements are quite cost-effective.
 They act as antioxidants to reduce inflammation in the eyes caused by cataracts in dogs.

-- Eye Drops – Eye drops are proven viable and effective treatment option for cataracts in dogs.
+- Eye Drops – Eye drops are a proven viable and effective treatment option for cataracts in dogs.
 Consult with your vet doctor before using any eye drops for your dogs.
 You can also use eye drops to treat common conditions that cause cataracts in dogs.

 Want to learn more about Dog health?
 Subscribe to our newsletter!